 C. Reporter or Complainant Requests No Investigation

 If a reporter or complainant requests that an investigation not be conducted, the EO will consider the reasons for the request, including concerns about continued safety of the person reportedly harmed and members of the campus community.
 The EO must also balance considerations about the continued health and safety of members of the community against a reporter’s or complainant’s desire not to have the report investigated.
 In cases when a reporter or complainant does not want a report investigated, but the EO has concerns that not taking formal or informal action might endanger the health or safety of members of the campus community, the EO may initiate confidential consultation with appropriate individuals to analyze the situation and assist in determining appropriate measures to take.
-Consultation may occur with the dean of students, chair(s) of the Behavioral Intervention Team (BIT), University police officer, Clery Compliance Officer, Director of Student Advocacy Resource Center, psychological health professional, Director of Residence Life, Director of Human Resources, and legal counsel.
+Consultation may occur with the Community Standards Office, chair(s) of the Behavioral Intervention Team (BIT), University police officer, Clery Compliance Officer, Director of Student Advocacy Resource Center, psychological health professional, Director of Residence Life, Director of Human Resources, and legal counsel.
 The EO will make the ultimate decision about whether to conduct a formal investigation or respond to the report in another manner, including taking informal actions, such as those described above.
 Whether or not an investigation is conducted, the University will provide interim measures as necessary.

 The U.S. Department of Education, Office for Civil Rights, Dear Colleague Letter, dated April 4, 2011, p.
 8, states: “[I]n cases involving allegations of sexual assault, mediation is not appropriate even on a voluntary basis.”